phiwi/graphnn_lecture/slides.md

 - What if we exclude self-loops? include edge weights?
 - How does degree imbalance influence aggregation?
 - Could we sample neighbors (GraphSAGE) to scale to graphs with millions of nodes?

 ---

+## Part 4 · Building Graphs from Text

+- Extract structure from unstructured clinical narratives and literature
+- Surface the NLP tooling needed before a GNN ever trains

+---